"A guitarist to take note of in L.A.'s creative music scene" -LA Weekly

 “Words and music sometimes feel uncomfortably forced together in art song, but here they are organically joined, with each enhancing the other, and leaving the listener breathless at the haunting beauty of their union.” - Poetry Foundation (of works for chamber ensemble and voice, "Omen" and "Scavenger Loop")

-“There are moments of abstract harmonic complexity and beauty that are unmatched, to my ears, by any bands around today." - Jeff Parker (commenting on "Fell Runner")
+“There are moments of abstract harmonic complexity and beauty that are unmatched, to my ears, by any bands around today." - Jeff Parker (on "Fell Runner")

-A Chicago native, Uhlmann grew up in a vibrant community that fostered young musicians growth and had several teachers/mentors including Steve Rodby Bob Palmieri, and Jeff Parker (Tortoise).
-In 2014 he graduated with a BFA in jazz guitar studies from California Institute of the Arts where he also studied composition, West African music, Balinese gamelan, and North Indian Classical music.
-He also studied from 2010-2014 with the composer and author, W.A.
-Mathieu (author of Harmonic Experience).
+Uhlmann's teachers and mentors include Steve Rodby, Bob Palmieri, and Jeff Parker.
+In 2014 he graduated with a BFA in jazz guitar studies from California Institute of the Arts, where he also studied composition, West African music, Balinese gamelan, and North Indian Classical music.
+He studied from 2010-2014 with the composer and author, W.A.
+Mathieu (author, Harmonic Experience).
+He is originally from Chicago, Illinois.